pedrojunqueira/da-100/README.md

 	- Used for chart of accounts or organizational staff hierarchy
 	- Power BI has a function to flatten parent child hierarchy
 		- `Path = PATH(Employee[Employee ID], Employee[Manager ID])`
+		- Path goes from "bottom" to "top" of hierarchy
 		- The calculated columns above find the path from employee to manager`
 		- The flatten path is divided with a pipe operator `|`
-		- From the flatten it can be split in levels using the function `PATHITEM()`
+		- From the flattened column it can be split in levels using the function `PATHITEM()`

 - Role-playing dimensions
 	- Meaning that the same dimension can be used to filter multiple columns or tables of data
 	- You can filter data differently depending on what information you need to retrieve
 	- This happens when when a a dimension table makes reference to more than one fact table
 		- Example a date dimension has relationship to 2 fact tables (e.g. Orders and Sales)